samg11/Python-Rock-Paper-Scissors-Gui/README.md

-# rps
+# Rock Paper Scissors
-Just a simple game of rock paper scissors
+A simple game of rock paper scissors in a GUI using tkinter.